Ben 10 (2016 TV series): Production

 Cartoon Network announced on June 8, 2015, that Ben 10 was to be relaunched with a new revival television series.
 In June 2016, the network began to release information about the show.
 Its sneak peek was released at the 2016 SDCC on July 21, 2016.
 The series had its world premiere on October 1, 2016, in Australia.
 In March 2017 at the Cartoon Network's 2017 Upfront, it was announced that the series would premiere in the United States on April 10, 2017, and that it would be possible to watch episodes of the series on the Cartoon Network app ahead of its television premiere.

 Building on the franchise about the kid hero Ben Tennyson, Ben 10 introduces a re-imagined Ben (in his 10-year-old form), his cousin Gwen, and Grandpa Max, as they travel the country during summer vacation.
 When Ben finds the Omnitrix, a mysterious watch that transforms him into 10 different aliens, a world of extraterrestrial superpowers opens up to him.
 Produced by Cartoon Network Studios, the series is created and executively produced by Man of Action, with John Fang on board as supervising producer but also as executive producer.
 It is animated by Sunmin Image Pictures and Mua Film.

 On May 22, 2017, the series was renewed for a second season which premiered on February 19, 2018.
 On March 8, 2018, the series was renewed for a third season which premiered on February 23, 2019.
 On January 10, 2019, the series was renewed for a fourth season, which premiered on January 19, 2020.

 On February 17, 2021, it was announced there would be three 44-minute specials.

-Ratings and reception

-Critical response

-The reboot has received negative reception from critics and fans alike.
-On IMDb, it has a rating of 2.9/10.